Henry Darger: Legacy

 After his death, Darger's landlords Nathan and Kiyoko Lerner managed his artwork, exhibiting pieces and selling some to collectors.
 Nathan Lerner often showed pieces to friends and curators who came to see his photography.
 The paintings were taken out of his art albums to enable their display in galleries and exhibitions.
 The Lerners kept Darger's room largely intact for almost thirty years; Kiyoko said that this was due to their belief that "Henry's spirit was there".
 They began to receive visits from art students and scholars, and allowed enthusiasts to stay in the room overnight.
-2000, the Intuit Art Museum (a Chicago museum specializing in outsider art) took possession of the contents of the apartment, including many of his sketches, source materials, and furnishings.
+In 2000, the Intuit Art Museum (a Chicago museum specializing in outsider art) took possession of the contents of the apartment, including many of his sketches, source materials, and furnishings.
 These were moved to the museum and incorporated into a 3/4th-scale replica of the apartment, which opened as the Henry Darger Room Collection in 2008.

 In the decades following his death, Darger became popular with enthusiasts and scholars of outsider art (also known as Art Brut), a movement which celebrates art by self-trained creators from outside the professional art world, often including those with mental disabilities.
+MacGregor described him as "the single most important example of American outsider art in existence".
 Such a field did not exist as an appreciable field of art discourse in the United States until the 1960s and 1970s; Trent noted that it would have been very unlikely for his art to find popularity in American art communities for most of his life, especially due to American fears of sexual deviance during much of the 20th century.
 Whether Darger can be described as an outsider artist is a matter of scholarly debate.
-His incorporation of pop culture diverges from more strict definitions of outsider art, such as those promoted by painter Jean Dubuffet, which emphasize the eschewment of mainstream culture.
+His incorporation of pop culture diverges from stricter definitions of outsider art, such as those promoted by painter Jean Dubuffet, which emphasize the eschewment of mainstream culture.
 Art critics such as Arthur Danto and Robert Hughes praised Darger's work.